Adolf Hitler: My Part in His Downfall: Part 2

 Milligan refers to his first commanding officer as "Leather Suitcase" for the numerous leather patches on his uniform.
 Suitcase is an officious peacetime officer with no field experience.
 He is removed when General Montgomery takes over.
 The regiment is also blessed with soldiers who are no use to anybody, disruptive or even mentally disturbed.
 These men are sometimes "posted", which is described in a footnote as "the art of being shifted sideways".
 At any given time, according to Milligan, hundreds of men were in transit between regiments that didn't want them.
 Milligan then facetiously describes the last of them as being found "naked save for a vest one sock" sitting on the back of a lorry, "waiting to be posted".

 Milligan talks to soldiers returning from Dunkirk and sees his first German plane.
 His regiment is equipped with the obsolete BL 9.2-inch howitzer.
 Gun drill includes the crews shouting "bang" in unison as they have no shells to practice with.
 A shell from World War I is eventually found and they make strenuous attempts to fire it for practice.
 It's a dud.
 A year passes, Milligan trains, the summer months are pleasant.
-One of the gunners, however, loses a hand when a shell he is pushing into the howitzer's breach explodes.
+One of the gunners, however, loses a hand when a shell he is pushing into the howitzer's breech explodes.